Sabbinator/Python-Projects/README.md

 28 A "Helpful Virus," basically just opens Windows Help repeatedly when ran.
 29. A Discord Chat Bot to police my very lonely, desserted Discord server.
 30. A News Application.
-31. A Language App, akin to Anki or Quizlet, and community based.
-My other Discord would love this!
+31. A Language App akin to Anki or Quizlet and community based.
+My Language-Learning Discord would love this!

 Questionable Projects (Are they worth the time?):
 1. Dice Roller Application.